StrangeNoob/Storeopedia/README.md

 that the crowd is as less as possible.</p>
 <p>2.
 Addition of online payment gateways in the app to promote the contactless transfer of money.</p>
 <p>3.
 Use of google maps instead of mapbox which is currently being used to get a more detailed map-view.</p>
+<p>4.Locations of food shelters and night shelters for the needy can be setup.</p>